 If you’ve been in the music industry for any length of time, you’ve probably heard the terms “LP” and “EP” before.

-But what exactly do these terms mean, and what is their significance?
+But what exactly do these terms mean, and how do they differ from each other?

 This is something you should definitely be aware of as an artist, so let’s take a look.